-- 1. That the Basic Allowance for 2016-17 shows a 1% increase to £4,250. - 2.
+- 1. That the Basic Allowance for 2017-18 is £4,300, which represents just over 1% increase on last year's recommendation. - 2.
 That the Special Responsibility Allowances are as set out in Appendix 1. - 3.
-That travel allowances for 2016-17 continue to be paid in accordance with the HMRC mileage allowance. - 4.
-That subsistence allowances for 2016-17 remain unchanged. - 5.
+That travel allowances for 2017-18 continue to be paid in accordance with the HMRC mileage allowance. - 4.
+That subsistence allowances for 2017-18 remain unchanged. - 5.
 That the Dependent Carer's Allowance remains unchanged. - 6.
-That for Parish Councils in the District: - (a) parish basic allowance should not be paid to every member of a Parish Council: - (b) parish basic allowance should only be payable to the Chairman of a Parish Council with a precept of £15,000 or above, and that the amount of such allowance should be maintained at 11% (to the nearest round figure) of the basic allowance payable to Bromsgrove District Councillors; - (c) parish basic allowance should be paid to eligible Chairmen in preference to the 'historic' Chairman's Allowance and that a Chairman should not receive both payments; - (d) the Panel will only undertake any further reviews on this matter in response to specific requests from Parish Councils or changes in legislation; - (e) Where paid, travelling allowances should be paid in accordance with the HM Revenue and Custom mileage allowance.
+That for Parish Councils in the District: - (a) parish basic allowance should not be paid to every member of a Parish Council; - (b) parish basic allowance should only be payable to the Chairman of a Parish Council with a precept of £15,000 or above, and that the amount of such allowance should be maintained at 11% (to the nearest round figure) of the basic allowance payable to Bromsgrove District Councillors; - (c) parish basic allowance should be paid to eligible Chairmen in preference to the 'historic' Chairman's Allowance and that a Chairman should not receive both payments: - (d) the Panel will only undertake any further reviews on this matter in response to specific requests from Parish Councils or changes in legislation; - (e) Where paid, travelling allowances should be paid in accordance with the HM Revenue and Custom mileage allowance.